Hexagram 9 · ䷈

 Husband and wife turn their eyes away because the household cannot be set in order.

-If there is sincerity, blood departs and fear goes out.
+If you are sincere, blood vanishes and fear gives way.
 No blame.

 Small Image